Azure/azure-iot-middleware-freertos/README.md

 ## Porting

 The middleware for FreeRTOS operates at the MQTT level.
 This requires customers to supply the TLS and TCP/IP stacks for their devices.
 The binding between the MQTT layer and the TLS/TCP/IP is defined in the [azure_iot_transport_interface.h](https://github.com/Azure/azure-iot-middleware-freertos/blob/main/source/interface/azure_iot_transport_interface.h).
-For an example to see how that is passed to the SDK, [please see the code block linked here in our samples](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/ddb3c6970a2b837b73e60e0d3704ba7346d10c3f/demos/sample_azure_iot/sample_azure_iot.c#L353-L370).
+For an example to see how that is passed to the middleware, [please see the code block linked here in our samples](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/ddb3c6970a2b837b73e60e0d3704ba7346d10c3f/demos/sample_azure_iot/sample_azure_iot.c#L353-L370).

 ## Contributing